 Yes, mixed gender teams are encouraged.

-The fundraising minimums are easily achievable for any team that makes a sincere effort.
-The D10 is a fundraising event involving an inspiring community of leaders and up-and-comer's who set a benchmark.
+The D10 is a fundraising event.
+Our community of leaders and up-and-comers have set a benchmark that's achievable for any team that makes a sincere effort.
 Meet the minimum to earn your team’s ticket on to the playing field.
 Otherwise, watch The D10 on television and be inspired to join this community next year.

 No, but you are encouraged to try them all.
-They are fun and approachable, and you’ll be in an incredibly motivating environment that you’ll want to give all 10 events a shot.
-Of course, if you’re injured and need to bypass an event, that’s cool too.
+They are all fun and approachable.
+The inspiration and camaraderie you'll get from other competitors in our training classes and on event day will give you everything you need to tackle all 10 events.
+Of course, if you’re injured and need to bypass an event, that’s cool, too.

 To register to compete as an INDIVIDUAL in any/all other markets, there is a one-time registration fee of $305.